rowlandcoping/lost-king-part1/TESTING.md

 I have completed a final validation of my 'style.css' file using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/).\
 There was one error caused by a likely copy and paste error, which was easily fixed.

+### JavaScript Validation

+I initially used JSLint but found it was overly strict..
+Not only did I have hundreds of warnings concerned with alphabetical order, it also refused to recognise 'for' loops as legitimate JavaScript.
+The reading I subsequently did suggests that the use of 'for' loops is a matter of preference, and it's certainly a method I have been taught on the course as standard practice!
+Faced with the choice of either re-configuring JS Lint or refactoring more or less every line of my code I decided to look for an alternative.
+After some research I decided that ESlint would be the most appropriate linter to use for this project.

+On testing my JavaScipt file for errors, I found six using ES lint:
+   - multiple errant semi-colons.
+   - A duplicate function to close alerts on the homepage.
+   - I had wrongly assigned my item filter function to a constant.
+I'm not actually sure how it was working before amending it!

 ### Lighthouse Audit

 ([back to top](#testing-documentation))